divblox/divblox.github.io/getting-started.md

 - Checks for mariadb >= 10.3 or mysql >= 5.6
 - Checks your IonCube loader is installed.
 [Learn why IonCube is required](#prerequisites) in the prerequisites section

-!> The installation checker might fail if your [environments](#environments) have to yet been configured properly
+!> The installation checker might fail if your [environments](#environments) have not yet been configured properly

 # Configuration
 ## Modules